airbr/rails/README.md

 * A blog using Rails 7.0.4

-* This blogs current version is v0.0.5
+* This multi-user blog's current version is `v0.0.5`

 ![tests badge](https://img.shields.io/badge/Tests-Passing-Green.svg)